mins25/ATE-IT_Term_Extraction/README.md

 ---

-## 6. Notes and Recommendations
+## 5. Notes and possible future improvements

 - The current model relies heavily on SpaCy's `it_core_news_lg` embeddings and POS tags
 - CRF hyperparameters can be tuned for better performance
-- Consider adding character-level or transformer-based features for future improvements
+- Adding character-level or transformer-based features
-- For reproducibility, fix random seeds and document preprocessing steps

 ---